passport/www.passportjs.org/docs/username-password.md

 database and schema of its choosing.
 The example above illustrates usage of a SQL database.

-Similarly, the application is free to determine its password storage solution.
+Similarly, the application is free to determine its password storage format.
 The example above illustrates usage of [PBKDF2](https://datatracker.ietf.org/doc/html/rfc2898) when comparing the user-supplied password with the hashed password stored in the database.